bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

 ### 2017-03-21

+* :sparkles: New architecture: Running logic moved from `BProgram` to `BProgramRunner` - ongoing.
+* :sparkles: `BProgramListener`s notified before BPrograms are started.

+### 2017-03-21

+* :sparkles: New architecture: Running logic moved from `BProgram` to `BProgramRunner`.
+This will help implementing search.
+* :sparkles: `BProgramListener`s notified when a b-thread runs to completion.
 * :sparkles: `bp.getTime()` added.
 * :sparkles: Updated tutorial now includes the `bp` object.